-Evolution Deal or No Deal Live is an entertainment show that brings the experience of the iconic TV show to your computer or mobile device, and just like the players on TV, you’ll get to make choices to keep the briefcase or accept the Banker’s offer.
+Evolution Deal or No Deal Live is an entertainment show that brings the experience of the iconic TV show to your computer or mobile device.
+Just like the players on TV, you’ll make choices to keep the briefcase or accept the Banker’s offer.

 This Evolution game was the first live dealer entertainment show to offer 24/7 access.
-The game was unveiled in 2019, and Playtech came out with its version a year and a half later.
+It was unveiled in 2019, and Playtech released its version a year and a half later.
+Evolution updated the game in October 2024, and this review reflects the changes.

 The live element is the game’s presentation; the rest is all RNG.
 You’re playing against a computer, which randomly chooses the briefcases to discard and, ultimately, the box number that will win.

-But you get to choose if you want to accept the Banker’s offer or keep playing, which is the thrilling part of this game.
+However, you get to choose whether to accept the Banker’s offer or keep playing, which is the thrilling part of this game.

-Apart from qualifying to play the Evolution Deal or No Deal Live, players can also increase the money in any or all of the briefcases by gambling on a wheel whilst also deciding which briefcase will become the high-value one.
+Apart from qualifying to play the Evolution Deal or No Deal Live, players can also increase the money in any or all briefcases by spinning a gambling wheel containing multipliers between 5x and 50x your bet.

-The choice for the player is quite simple – Take a deal that’s been offered, or hold out for a bigger prize if the highest value box remains at the end.
+The player’s choice is quite simple—take a deal that’s been offered or hold out for a bigger prize if the highest-value box remains at the end.

 I have to say I was a bit confused to start with about how to play Deal or No Deal Live.
 It took me a while to figure it out.